mini-demand-side-platform/feature-store/README.md

 # feature-store
 ![image](pictures/feature-store.jpg)
-This is the feature store service in the [mini-demand-side-platform](https://github.com/mini-demand-side-platform/mini-demand-side-platform).
+This is the feature store service of the [mini-demand-side-platform](https://github.com/mini-demand-side-platform/mini-demand-side-platform).

 A feature store does: